asim-altayb/LoginMVPPattern/README.md

-# LoginMVPPattern
+# Login with MVP pattern design
 How we use MVP pattern design in andriod development
+# M.V.P
+* MODEL
+* VIEW
+* PRESENTER